 I was never passionate about team sports.
 Baseball was not very interesting to me, and I never had a bat or glove of my own.
-There were no big league baseball teams in California in those days.
 I was pretty good in the few flag football and soccer games we had at school but it wasn't something I thought about often.
 We had a basketball hoop mounted above our garage door and even this was just a way to pass some time with friends.
 I did, however, enjoy track and field events.
 I was a very good runner, and could hurdle and long jump very well for my age.
-Many of the boys in my P.E. class would moan when the coach would tell us to take laps around the field.
+Many of the boys in my class would moan when the coach would tell us to take laps around the field.
 Not me.
 I sometimes ran facing backward as a friendly taunt to my classmates who seemed to be winded after less than half a lap.
 I also enjoyed badminton and croquet, and when I was twelve I built a pair of stilts that raised me about eighteen inches off the ground.
 I was quite good, if I do say so myself.
 I could even go up and down stairs.